-The following practicable steps have been taken to enable and support the person to participate in the decision making process.
-Please describe these steps:

-In my opinion the person LACKS capacity to make their own decision about whether they should be accommodated in this hospital or care home for the purpose of being given the proposed care and/or treatment because of an impairment of, or a disturbance in the functioning of the mind or brain

-In my opinion the person HAS capacity to make their own decision about whether they should be accommodated in this care home or hospital for the purpose of being given the proposed care and/or treatment a.
+The following practicable steps have been taken to enable and support the person to partic the decision making process.
+Please describe these steps: cipate in In my opinion the person LACKS capacity to make their own decision about whether they should be accommodated in this hospital or care home for the purpose of being given the proposed care and/or treatment because of an impairment of, or a disturbance in the functioning of the mind or brain In my opinion the person HAS capacity to make their own decision about whether they should be accommodated in this care home or hospital for the purpose of being given the proposed care and/or treatment Stage One: What is the impairment of, or disturbance in the functioning of the mind or bra in?
+Stage Two: a.
 The person is unable to understand the information relevant to the decision: Record how you have tested whether the person can understand the information, the questions used, how you presented the information and your findings. b.
-The person is unable to retain the information relevant to the decision: Record how you tested whether the person could retain the information and your findings.
-C. The person is unable to use or weigh that information as part of the process of making the decision: Record how you tested whether the person could use and weigh the information and your findings. d.
-The person is unable to communicate their decision (whether by talking, using sign language or any other means: l Record your findings about whether the person can communicate the decision.
+The person is unable to retain the information relevant to the decision: Record how you tested whether the person could retain the information and your findings. c.
+The person is unable to use or weigh that information as part of the process of making the decision: Record how you tested whether the person could use and weigh the information and your findings. d.
+The person is unable to communicate their decision (whether by talking, using sign language or any other means: Record your findings about whether the person can communicate the decision.